keroserene/snowflake/README.md

 - Through a browser snowflake proxy.

-Using the server plugin uses an HTTP server that simulates the interaction that a client would have with a facilitator.
+Using the server plugin uses an HTTP server that simulates the interaction that a client would have with a broker.
 Using the browser proxy (which will soon be the only way) requires copy and pasting between 3 terminals and a browser tab.
-Once a signalling facilitator is implemented
+Once a signaling broker is implemented
 ([issue #1](https://github.com/keroserene/snowflake/issues/1))
 this will become much simpler to use.